Visiting Babb, Montana: Complex Remembrance of Secretary Henry Stimson and Blackfoot Climbers at Nearby Chief Mountain

 So I went to the US Post Office at Babb, Montana.

-Chief Mountain has been known to members of the Blackfeet nation for centuries.
+Chief Mountain has been known to members of the Blackfoot nation for centuries.
 Interestingly, the first recorded European to climb Chief Mountain was Secretary Henry L. Stimson (1867-1950) in 1892.
-On that occasion he was accompanied by a member of the Blackfeet nation and two other companions.
+On that occasion he was accompanied by a member of the Blackfoot nation and two other companions.

 But I am also left wondering what would have happened, if Secretary Stimson had been more informed by a Native American sense of the harmony and unity of nature, whether he would consequently have been so keen to unleash atomic forces in the pursuit of war.
 Speculation can sometimes be sobering!